 We all know a great name in Islamic history, “Imam Malik.”
 Malik ibn Anas is popular for his famous book, “Al-Muwatta,” meaning “The approved.”
-This book was a collection and codification of Islamic law in the form of Fiqh and Hadeeth.
-Al-Muwatta was a legacy and is still studied today in Islamic Universities around the world.
+This book was a collection and codification of Islamic LawLaw in the form of Fiqh and Hadeeth.
+Al-Muwatta was a legacy and is still studied in Islamic universities worldwide.

 Introduction of Imam Malik Bin Ans:

 Imam Malik spent his life teaching the people from the Masjid of Rasulallah (s).
 He became known as a learned man, and many flocked to learn from him.
 The religious community praised his work giving his chain the name “The golden chain of narrators by scholars such as Imam Bukhari.
 This name, “The golden chain of narrators,” means that his chain of narrators contains highly authentic material.
-Its consists of Malik, who narrated from Nafi’, who narrated from Ibn Umar, who narrated from Rasulullah (s).
+It consists of Malik, narrated from Nafi’, Ibn Umar, and Rasulullah (s).
 He had many students, some of whom were Abu Yusuf, Muhammad al-Shaybani (they were Abu Hanifah’s two most famous students), and Imam al-Shafi’i.